 The #1 Tour Operator In Peru Makes All the Difference!

 A trip of this scale can be overwhelming to feel prepared for.
 The best preparation is making sure your guides and company are reputable.
 Alpaca Expeditions is rated the #1 tour operator in Peru, for good reason.
 Alpaca Expeditions has taken thousands of people to Machu Picchu.
-Since 2012, we have won awards (including, most recently, Peru´s Best Tour Operator 2021 for the second time.), and prioritized serving our community through social activism.
+Since 2012, we have won awards (including, most recently, Peru´s Best Tour Operator 2022 for the third time.), and prioritized serving our community through social activism.
 Read our reviews for yourself – Alpaca Expeditions will take care of you!

 The 6 Different Inca Trail Hikes to Machu Picchu